 Monzo, and the 3-month sabbatical

 “The online bank, which already offers a one-month unpaid sabbatical per year, has boosted this to allow staff who have been in their roles for four years to take three months of paid leave either in one block or one month at a time.
 Monzo said the initiative is both flexible and inclusive as all workers can take the time off regardless of their personal circumstances.
 People can choose to take time out to travel, spend time with their families or focus on themselves without facing any financial impact or job security worries”.

-Monzo are one of the most prominent and famous FinTech companies and has rejigged their employee sabbatical programme in light of their founder leaving the company due to COVID-related stress in 2021.
+Monzo is one of the most prominent and famous FinTech companies and has rejigged its employee sabbatical programme in light of its founder leaving the company due to COVID-related stress in 2021.